-Islamic Philosophy (3) (F)
+Ph 475 Islamic Philosophy (3) (F, every third year)

 This is an introductory survey of the history of Islamic philosophy from its beginnings with the legacy of Greece, Alexandria, and the Orient down to the present day, with readings from primary sources focusing on two issues: metaphysics and political philosophy.
 Prerequisites: Ph 201, and Ph 175 or Ph 231.
 (PI, GP)